eievui5/evbmfont/README.md

 Note that .fnt files rely on a local copy of the source image.
 You may have to adjust the `image` field (line 3).

+You can use this tool online here: https://evie.gbdev.io/evbmfont-frontend/